 Moja was the second eldest chimpanzee at CHCI.
 Her name sign is the fingertips of an "M" hand drawn across the opposite palm.
 Moja was born on November 18, 1972 at LEMSIP (Laboratory for Experimental Medicine and Surgery in Primates) in Tuxedo, New York.
 Moja died on June 6, 2002, at the Chimpanzee and Human Communication Institute.

 Moja was the chimpanzee at CHCI who was most likely to dress herself in clothes and frequently used mirrors to groom or just to gaze at herself.

-Moja's name sign: An "M” drawn across the opposite palm.
+Name sign: An "M” drawn across the opposite palm.
 Her name sign refers to Moja’s birthplace, New York, which is a“Y” drawn across the opposite palm.

-Moja's favorite activities: You could often find Moja looking at herself in mirrors, brushing her hair, and dressed up in clothes, particularly if the clothes were red, her favorite color.
+Favorite activities: You could often find Moja looking at herself in mirrors, brushing her hair, and dressed up in clothes, particularly if the clothes were red, her favorite color.
 When outside she we would often see her climbing, swinging, and running.
 She loved to played with Velcro and would point it out on caregivers' clothes.

-Moja's favorite foods: Moja really enjoyed onions, farina, peanut butter on celery, pickle juice, and Zupreem (a protein biscuit).
+Favorite foods: Moja really enjoyed onions, farina, peanut butter on celery, pickle juice, and Zupreem (a protein biscuit).

 Moja interacts with enrichment in the outdoor area